 Note: Select Negative from the drop down if negative ions are to be measured.

-Select the predefined file of the analyzer settings after clicking the button of Loading Settings in the Fpanel to activate analyzer.

-Note: The analyzer acceleration is set to 9.5 kV; the analyzer energy is set to 2 kV; the detector is set to 9 kV.
-The settings of the analyzer may vary due to the configuration of different SIMS models.
+.

 Select Faraday Cup from the drop down menu of the Cursor Position in the Navigator GUI > Click Go to move the stage to the Faraday cup.